 We utilize the full cost method of accounting for costs related to our oil and gas properties.
 Under this method, all such costs are capitalized and amortized on an aggregate basis over the estimated lives of the properties using the units-of-production method.
 These capitalized costs are subject to a ceiling test, however, which limits such pooled costs to the aggregate of the present value of future net revenues attributable to proved oil and gas reserves discounted at 10% plus the lower of cost or market value of unproved properties.
 Our Partnership did not assign any book or market value to unproved properties, including nonproducing royalty, mineral and leasehold interests.
 The full cost ceiling is evaluated at the end of each quarter and when events indicate possible impairment.
-For 2003, our unamortized costs of oil and gas properties exceeded the full cost ceiling.
-As a result, in 2003, our Partnership recorded full cost write-downs of \$43,804,000.
-No additional impairments have been recorded since the quarter ended September 30, 2003.
+No impairments have been recorded since 2003.

 The discounted present value of our proved oil and gas reserves is a major component of the ceiling calculation and requires many subjective judgments.
 Estimates of reserves are forecasts based on engineering and geological analyses.
 Different reserve engineers may reach different conclusions as to estimated quantities of natural gas or crude oil reserves based on the same information.
 Our reserve estimates are prepared by independent consultants.
 The passage of time provides more qualitative information regarding reserve estimates, and revisions are made to prior estimates based on updated information.
 However, there can be no assurance that more significant revisions will not be necessary in the future.
-Significant downward revisions could result in an
+Significant downward revisions could result in an impairment representing a non-cash charge to earnings.
+In addition to the impact on calculation of the ceiling test, estimates of proved reserves are also a major component of the calculation of depletion.